 Costa Rica had pasta for breakfast last Friday

-Soccer is has always been the number one sport in Costa Rica, we call it futból.
-If you are thinking of moving to Costa Rica, now is your chance of learning about soccer because as soon as you put a foot on Costarican soil, you will have to get used to soccer being more important than anything else in life.
+Soccer is and has always been the number one sport in Costa Rica.
+Here, we call it futból.
+If you are thinking of moving to Costa Rica, now is your chance of learning about soccer.
+Because as soon as you put a foot on Costa Rican soil, you will have to get used to soccer being more important than anything else in life.

 Costa Rica was virtually unknown until President Oscar Arias received the Nobel Prize for Peace in 1987 for his efforts to end the Central American crisis.
 The Nobel Prize in combined efforts with the start of green tourism has put Costa Rica on the map for the first time.
 And now it has happened for the 2nd time.

-During the classification for the Soccer World Cup 2014 in Brazil, head coach Jorge Luis Pinto, a Colombian national, was able to form a strong national team when they lost a doubtful game played during a blizzard in Denver, Colorado and finished second for the CONCACAF (Confederation of North, Central American and Caribbean Association Football).
+During the classification for the Soccer World Cup 2014 in Brazil, head coach Jorge Luis Pinto, a Colombian national, was able to form a strong national team.
+Nonetheless, they lost a doubtful game played during a blizzard in Denver, Colorado.
+Therefore, the finished second for the CONCACAF (Confederation of North, Central American and Caribbean Association Football).

-Surprise, surprise!
-The first game against Uruguay was won by Costa Rica 3 -1, an unexpected turn since Uruguay finished 4th in the last world cup.
+The first game against Uruguay was won by Costa Rica 3 -1.
+This was an unexpected turn since Uruguay finished 4th in the last world cup.
 Right after the game, Costa Rica turns crazy and the people hit the streets.

-The unbelievable happened on Friday, June 20th 2014.
-Only the Ticos and those who have lived in Costa Rica long enough had the courage to dream of a victory for Costa Rica.
-Costa Rica is making history by winning two games in a row in the world cup!
+The unbelievable happened on Friday, June 20th, 2014.
+Only the Ticos and foreigners who have lived in Costa Rica long enough had the courage to dream of a victory for Costa Rica.
+Costa Rica was making history by winning two games in a row in the world cup!

-Head coach Jorge Luis Pinto did his homework, he studied videos and all the information he could find on the games played by Uruguay and Italy which enabled him to teach his players to play a perfect game, TWICE.
+Head coach Jorge Luis Pinto did his homework.
+He studied videos and all the information he could find on the games played by Uruguay and Italy before.
+This enabled him to show his players to play a perfect game, TWICE.

-If you like this blog, connect with me on Google+ or subscribe to my newsletter by clicking the banner below.
+If you like this blog, subscribe to my newsletter by clicking the banner below.

 I DO want to remind our readers that we appreciate any referrals you can send us.
-I know you all meet people on the plane, in the supermarket, at yoga, at the gym, at the Blooms ladies club, at the potluck organized by your community.
-Please remember the GoDutch Realty agents when you talk about your home in Costa Rica, when you meet someone who wants to purchase one, we appreciate it.
+Also, remember GoDutch Realty when talking about your home in Costa Rica to friends and family.
+We appreciate it.